Southern Ocean distribution of Gephyrocapsa huxleyi#

 run_name: 2-phase #update for specific run name

-path_out: tests/ModelOutput/ #root + folder
+path_out: ModelOutput/ #root + folder

-prediction: docs/examples/data/prediction.csv #root + folder
+prediction: data/so_prediction.csv #root + folder

-targets: docs/examples/data/targets.csv #root + folder
+targets: data/targets.csv #root + folder

-training: docs/examples/data/training.csv
+training: data/so_training.csv

-verbose: 1
+verbose: 1 # scikit-learn warning verbosity

 seed : 1 # random seed

-n_threads : 3 # how many cpu threads to use
+n_threads : 14 # how many cpu threads to use

 ensemble_config: